 Overall, a DWI is less severe than a DUI, but neither is to be taken lightly in the least.
 Penalties for both DWIs and DUIs include:

 If you have more than one DWI or DUI, the penalties become more severe; jail time, community service requirements, and fines may all increase.
 In some cases, a person’s driver’s license may be revoked completely.
 Naturally, a DWI or DUI conviction can have consequences in your life both personally and professionally and can be a formidable obstacle in securing a loan, employment, or the reinstatement of privileges such as obtaining a driver’s license.
-A DWI and DUI charge can have long-lasting effects.
+A DWI or DUI charge can have long-lasting effects.